 For true chocolate lovers, add half a tablespoon of melted dark chocolate to the espresso before mixing.
 Stir until glossy, then proceed.
 The result is deeper and more truffle-like.

-If you love apple-forward snacks with your coffee, try pairing this mocha with warm, crisp apple fries.
-They add a lovely tart contrast and are easy to share air fryer apple fries.
+Love copycat drink recipes?
+You might also enjoy my Dutch Bros Golden Eagle copycat or this refreshing Chick-fil-A Frosted Lemonade recipe.
+If you love apple-forward snacks with your coffee, try pairing this mocha with warm, crisp air fryer apple fries.

 FAQs About Dutch Bros Hazelnut Truffle Mocha Recipe